peeweetje/Project-DevConnector/README.md

 ## Getting Started

-> - to run the server: npm run server
+> - to run the server/client: npm run dev